 I love waking up on a Monday knowing that I’m working for myself and doing something I am really passionate about.
-No more rushing out the house before 7am trying to get my daughter to her childminders house before I start work.
+No more rushing out of the house before 7am trying to get my daughter to her childminders house before I start work.
 My daughter is now at an age where she can generally sort herself out in the morning.
-We’re currently coming out of a three month lockdown due to COVID-19, so my daughter has been at home since March.
+We’re currently coming out of a three-month lockdown due to COVID-19, so my daughter has been at home since March.
 I try to get started on work by 9am each morning, using my dining table as my work desk.
 I always start my day by checking my work emails and seeing what appointments or commitments I may have that day.
 After responding to some emails I post on my social media accounts my morning motivation quote and check my notifications.
 I receive an email from Leeds City Region Enterprise arranging a meeting for next week to discuss innovation support so I can develop my product further.
 My work day ends at 3pm as my daughter has her piano lesson at 3.30pm

-Tuesday Work again starts at 9am after getting my daughter ready for the day.
+Work again starts at 9am after getting my daughter ready for the day.
 I post on my social media every morning with a motivational quote and any new updates I may have for my followers to keep them updated on my business development.
 I usually plan my posts ahead, so that I can keep organised.
 I reply to any comments or messages I may have received.
 This helps gives my businesses page maximum exposure and to also stay connected with my followers.
 My daughter has an appointment at 10.30am with our family support worker Mel, after not seeing her in over four months it’s lovely to get back into our routine and have a good catch up.
 It’s also important for Amira to start getting out of the house and socialising with other people.
 She had a lovely morning painting and telling Mel all about her upcoming birthday.
 I spend the afternoon researching fabric manufacturers in the U.K. Myself and my friend Sophie designed an exclusive range of fabric swatches a few months ago for the dolls clothing and accessories.

 Today I have a meeting booked in with student from Leeds University who is doing her masters dissertation on nascent entrepreneur facilitation in the black Caribbean community in the U.K. We had a lovely talk discussing social capital access for black entrepreneurs and whether its use has seen elevations in ones entrepreneurial success.
 I finish my day having a meeting with my website designer Shaun.

-Friday On Fridays I plan the Instagram and Facebook schedule for the week ahead.
+On Fridays, I plan the Instagram (@akila_dolls) and Facebook (@HelpSupportAkilaDolls) schedule for the week ahead.
 Instagram is becoming a big part of my business, within the last three months I have almost 600 followers.
 I check my calendar for the week ahead and make sure all my meetings are scheduled in.
 By planning ahead it makes my life a lot easier, especially with Amira’s autism, you never know whether a day will be good or bad.
 Tonight is an extra special night for me as I am finally able to go out and celebrate all my achievements these last few months with my best friend Chloe.